Snow-bell/teiko-clinical-analysis/README.md

 - **New metadata**: additional subject or sample attributes can be added as columns without restructuring the core schema
 - **Analytics**: aggregations like frequency calculations naturally group by `sample_id` across the `cell_count` table, and filtering by `condition`, `treatment`, or `response` joins cleanly through the hierarchy

-If the dataset scaled to millions of rows, this schema could migrate to PostgreSQL with minimal changes.
-The same structure supports partitioning by project and parallel query execution.
+At current scale, indexes are not added to the schema but would be a natural next step as data grows.
+Additionally, SQLite is single-writer, so multiple analysts querying simultaneously would create concurrency conflicts.
+One way to resolve this is by migrating the schema to PostgreSQL.
+This migration would also allow the dataset to scale to millions of rows with minimal changes.

 ## Instructions

 ### Requirements

 - Python 3.8+
 - Git
+- pandas
+- scipy
+- matplotlib
+- seaborn
+- streamlit
+- Pillow

+All Python dependencies are listed in `requirements.txt` and installed via `make setup`.

 ### Setup
 Clone the repository and run: